middle-river/color_epd_photo3/docs/README.md

 <h3>Image Data</h3>
 <p>Image data are stored in the GIF format as in the previous photo frame.
 Since this e-paper has two controllers assigned to the left and right sides of the display area and needs to transfer data separately, 1200x1600 images are divided into left and right halves and converted into 600x3200 images by vertically merging in advance.
 File sizes depend on the images, but they were usually around 250 to 450KB.
 About 60 images can be stored when 15 MB is assigned to LittleFS and the size of each image is 250 KB.</p>
 <p>The power voltage of ESP32 and the index number of the currently displaying image are shown  in the upper left corner of the screen.</p>
+<h2>Final Thoughts</h2>
+<p>Compared to the ACeP e-paper, the image quality of the Spectra 6 e-paper was not different as I expected.
+The difference is recognizable when compared side by side, but the image resolution is similary limited due to dithering since each pixel can only display six colors.
+The faster refresh time is one advantage of the new e-paper.</p>
 <hr>
 <!-- var -->
 <p><a href="#lang_en">[English]</a> <a id="lang_ja" name="lang_ja"></a>[日本語]</p>